Twisting of graded quantum groups and solutions to the quantum Yang-Baxter equation: Introduction

 \begin{introdefn}[Twisting Conditions] A bialgebra $(B,m,u,\Delta,\varepsilon)$ satisfies the \emph{twisting conditions} if \begin{enumerate} \item[(\textbf{T1})] as an algebra $B=\bigoplus_{n\in \mathbb{Z}} B_n$ is $\mathbb{Z}$-graded, and \item[(\textbf{T2})] the comultiplication satisfies $\Delta(B_n)\subseteq B_n\otimes B_n$ for all $n\in \mathbb Z$. \end{enumerate} \end{introdefn}

-Given these twisting conditions, the resulting twisted algebra can still be equipped with a bialgebra or Hopf algebra structure. \begin{introdethm}[\Cref{zhang-twist-of-bialgebra}] Let $B$ be a bialgebra (resp.~Hopf algebra) satisfying the twisting conditions in \Cref{defn:twisting conditions}.
-For any graded bialgebra (resp.~Hopf algebra) automorphism $\phi$ of $B$, the Zhang twist $B^{\phi}$ is again a bialgebra (resp.~Hopf algebra) satisfying the twisting conditions. \end{introdethm}
+Equivalent descriptions of twisting conditions were discussed earlier in \cite[Lemma 1.3]{Bichon-Neshveyev-Yamashita2016}.
+Given these twisting conditions, the resulting twisted algebra can still be equipped with a bialgebra or Hopf algebra structure. \begin{introdethm}[\Cref{zhang-twist-of-bialgebra}] Let $B$ be a bialgebra (resp.~Hopf algebra) satisfying the twisting conditions (\textbf{T1})-(\textbf{T2}) in \Cref{defn:twisting conditions}.
+For any graded bialgebra (resp.~Hopf algebra) automorphism $\phi$ of $B$, the Zhang twist $B^{\phi}$ is again a bialgebra (resp.~Hopf algebra) satisfying the twisting conditions (\textbf{T1})-(\textbf{T2}). \end{introdethm}

 It is important to point out that any bialgebra satisfying the twisting conditions (\textbf{T1})-(\textbf{T2}) is only graded as an algebra but not as a coalgebra.
 In later sections, we will discuss various examples of bialgebras that satisfy the twisting conditions, among which are quotients of free algebras generated by the generators of matrix coalgebras.
 There are two main sources of such examples: one is Manin's universal bialgebra that universally coacts on a quadratic algebra \cite{Manin2018}, and the other one is the Faddeev-Reshetikhin-Takhtajan (FRT) construction from a solution to the quantum Yang-Baxter equation \cite{CMZ, FRT}.
 In \Cref{t1-t3-hopf-env}, we further show that the Hopf envelope $\mathcal H(B)$ of any bialgebra $B$ that satisfies the twisting conditions (\textbf{T1})-(\textbf{T2}) possesses the same twisting conditions (\textbf{T1})-(\textbf{T2}) and its antipode satisfies the additional twisting condition (\textbf{T3}) in \Cref{cor:T3}, that is $S(\mathcal H(B)_n) \subseteq \mathcal H(B)_{-n}$ for all $n \in \mathbb{Z}$.
 As a consequence, all the aforementioned cases provide us with examples of $\mathbb Z$-graded Hopf algebras through their Hopf envelopes, where we are able to deform the Hopf structures by considering a suitable Zhang twist.